 *via video link

-Following the success of last year's conference, this year's Latin America edition will bring together key stakeholders and policymakers in the region to discuss the following issues and topics:
+This year's Latin America edition brought together key stakeholders and policymakers in the region to discuss the following issues and topics:

 - The digital switchover in the region - progress and planning ahead